 Families, partners, and friends play a large role in an older adult's safety and mobility.
 Resources to help prepare families and caregivers to discuss safe driving concerns, including the process to reduce or stop driving, can be found here and also in the Coalition's Tips for Talking with Aging Drivers about Safe Driving Concerns brochure.
 To request a free copy of the brochure send an email to email@example.com.

 Research indicates that driving discussions between older adults and families and friends can be effective to help address the issues of aging and safe driving.
-In a survey conducted by The Hartford/MIT AgeLab of 7,200 adults aged 50 and older, more than half followed the suggestions made in conversations they had with their families about their driving.
+In a survey of 7,200 adults aged 50 and older conducted by The Hartford/MIT AgeLab, more than half followed the suggestions made in conversations they had with their families about their driving.

 Even when family members and friends are willing to tackle these difficult conversations, research shows they want more information to begin the discussion.
-Before even starting the conversation it is important for everyone involved to know and understand:
+Before starting the conversation it is important for everyone involved to know and understand these things:

-- The warning signs and symptoms indicating driving problems (visit our Driver Skills page for more info)
+- Warning signs and symptoms indicating driving problems (visit the Driver Skills page for more info)